joshmu/ts-swarm/README.md

 TS-SWARM is a minimal TypeScript Agentic library mixing the simplicity of [OpenAI Swarm API](https://github.com/openai/swarm) with the flexibility of the [Vercel AI SDK](https://github.com/vercel/ai).

 > [!NOTE]
-> This library is under active development, likely to change, and is not yet recommended for production use.
-We welcome all feedback and if interested in contributing then refer to the [#Roadmap](#roadmap) and [Contributing guidelines](./CONTRIBUTING.md)!
+> This library is currently under active development and likely to continue to change.
+All feedback and contributions are welcome!
+If interested then you can refer to the [Roadmap](#roadmap) and [CONTRIBUTING.md](./CONTRIBUTING.md)

 ## Features